awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 One benefit of using Amazon Redshift enhanced VPC routing is that all COPY and UNLOAD traffic is logged in the VPC flow logs\.
 Traffic originating from Redshift Spectrum to Amazon S3 doesn't pass through your VPC, so it isn't logged in the VPC flow logs\.
 When Redshift Spectrum accesses data in Amazon S3, it performs these operations in the context of the AWS account and respective role privileges\.
 You can log and audit Amazon S3 access using server access logging in AWS CloudTrail and Amazon S3\.

+Ensure that the S3 IP ranges are added to your allow list\.
+To learn more about the required S3 IP ranges, see [Network isolation](https://docs.aws.amazon.com/redshift/latest/mgmt/security-network-isolation.html#network-isolation)\.

 **AWS CloudTrail Logs**

 To trace all access to objects in Amazon S3, including Redshift Spectrum access, enable CloudTrail logging for Amazon S3 objects\.